 Get your dog ready for a marathon!
-We ask them to hunt all morning and while we refuel they get a break then have to run a marathon again in the afternoon.
-Most owners do well at getting their dogs in shape and still we run into dogs that literally run “out of gas”!
-They won’t quit and run out of glucose.
-Dogs begin to stagger then have seizures as the brain only runs on glucose.
+We ask them to hunt all morning, and then they have to run a marathon again in the afternoon.
+Most owners do well at getting their dogs in shape, but we still run into dogs that literally run “out of gas.”
+They won’t quit, causing them to run out of glucose.
+Dogs begin to stagger, then have seizures as the brain only runs on glucose.
 If we are not careful, they will overheat and die!

-The prevention is easy to give.
-Call your dog in occasionally and give a high energy treat.
+The method of prevention is easy.
+Call your dog in occasionally and give him a high energy treat.

-soft chews will solve their energy shortage.
-Whenever they retrieve or you call them in to keep them hunting close, give them FORTI CAL™
+soft chews will solve energy shortages.
+Whenever they retrieve or you call them in to keep them hunting close, give them Forti Cal™

-soft chews to booster their energy.
-The treat will make them anxious to recall and the carbohydrate will make the body efficient at utilizing the fat stores to make glucose.
-You essentially catch them up on energy if they are running off too much glucose too fast.
+soft chews to boost their energy.
+The treat will make them anxious to recall, and the carbohydrate will help the body utilize fat stores to make glucose.
+You essentially catch them up on energy if they are running off too much glucose too quickly.

-Emergencies happen to all of us and an emergency kit should be in the hunting vehicle.
-A cut from moving fast through fences or over brush is common.
+Emergencies happen to all of us, so it is crucial to have an emergency kit in the hunting vehicle.
+A cut from moving quickly through fences or over brush is common.
 Bind wounds with

 wrap.
-Co-Flex only sticks to itself and will apply pressure until the bleeding stops.
+Co-Flex sticks only to itself and applies pressure until the bleeding stops.
 When the bleeding stops (approximately 10 minutes), apply Triple Antibiotic Ointment

 and rewrap again.
 This Co-Flex field dressing will prevent infection until other care can be given.

-Gaping wounds on chest are usually caused by barb wire.
+Barbed wire can cause gaping wounds on the chest.
 These wounds cannot be wrapped as there is nothing to wrap around!
 Chest skin wounds are tears and little bleeding is seen.

-are used to close until we can get care.
-Put Triple Antibiotic Ointment on the wound and pull the skin together with your fingers or a tweezers is easier.
-Place a Skin Staple across the two halves of skin to cover the wound until veterinary care can be given.
+can be used to close the tears until we can get care.
+Put triple antibiotic ointment on the wound and pull the skin together with your fingers or a tweezers.
+Place a skin staple across the two halves of skin to cover the wound until veterinary care can be given.
 Covering wounds when they happen keeps them clean until we get out of the field.

 AFTER THE HUNT

-After the hunting season is over, eliminate the intestinal parasites before they pull your dog down.
+After the hunting season is over, eliminate intestinal parasites before they pull your dog down.
 Raccoon roundworm has been an increasing problem.
-It is bigger than the canine roundworm and lives well in the dog.
-We don’t need to diagnose this just deworm with
+It is bigger than the canine roundworm and thrives in the dog.
+We don’t need to diagnose this; just deworm with

 and prevent the issue from ever emerging.
 Panacur®

-C will also get most other parasites your dog could pick up!
-Don’t wait to see if the issue arises several months later, deworm when season is over!
+C will also get a majority of other parasites your dog could pick up.
+Don’t wait to see if the issue arises several months later; simply deworm when the season is over!

-Hunting is a great hobby but our dogs require investment of both dollars and time!
+Hunting is a great hobby but our dogs require investments of time and money.
 A bit of planning and care in the field will protect your hunting dog and make this season the experience you hope for!